wp-plugins/iire-social-icons/readme.txt

 A. All settings for the widget and the shortcode are stored independently.
 The widget(best used in the sidebar) and the shortcode(best used on a page or post) can be designed differently, with different themes, size, icon order, etc.

 Q. Can I add my own icons?
-A. No, not at this time.
-Each icon theme is designed as a set of individual image sprites (All the icons are arranged in a grid as a single image).
+A. Yes, you can create a "custom1" (up to 5 respectively) folder under the plugin themes directory.
+Each icon theme is designed as a set of individual image sprites (All the icons are arranged in a grid as a single image), so your "icon grid" must match the layout on one of the other themes.
 Icons are not available as individual files.

 Q. How were the icons created?
 A. All icons were designed in-house at iiRe Productions using high-resolution vector images.
 This method helps us to produce the highest quality images.